nus-cs1010/2324-s1/docs/unix-advanced.md

 # Pattern Matching in `bash`

 We now show you another productivity shortcut.
-In an example earlier, you have seen how we passed in more than one file names into `cat`.
+In an example earlier, you have seen how we passed in more than one file name into `cat`.
 Recall that we can use ++tab++ to auto-complete the file names, so we can hit fewer keys on the keyboards.
 Now, we show you there is an even faster way.

 Instead of